11. Tree and List Widgets

 A Gtk.TreeView and its associated widgets are an extremely powerful way of displaying data.
 They are used in conjunction with a Gtk.ListStore or Gtk.TreeStore and provide a way of displaying and manipulating data in many ways, including:

-• Automatically updates when data added, removed or edited
+• Automatic updates when data is added, removed or edited

 • Drag and drop support

-• Support embedding widgets such as check boxes, progress bars, etc.
+• Embedding widgets such as check boxes, progress bars, etc.

 • Reorderable and resizable columns